Local SEO and Google Business Profile — How to Dominate Local Search Results

 - Google Local Pack (3 results with a map) appears in 33% of search results

 If your business serves customers locally — whether it is a clinic, workshop, restaurant, law firm, or agency — local SEO is the fastest way to acquire customers from Google.
+It's also the channel most small businesses treat as an afterthought — a profile claimed once and never touched again — while competitors quietly compound an advantage in reviews and citations.

 Google Business Profile — The Center of Local SEO

 Google Business Profile (formerly Google My Business) is a free Google tool that lets you manage your business's visibility in Google Maps and local search results.
 It is the most important element of local SEO.
+Everything else in this guide — citations, reviews, schema — exists to reinforce what Google already knows from this one profile.
+Get this wrong and the rest is decoration.

 How to Set Up and Verify Your Profile